Congressional District # 07

 Threats and Contaminants

 Groundwater is contaminated with heavy metals including arsenic, chromium, cadmium, and nickel.
 On-site soils are contaminated with polycyclic aromatic hydrocarbons (PAHs).
+However, remedial measures implemented at the site (discussed below) are adequately preventing any exposure to the site contamination.

 In 1986, the SSL owners signed an Agreed Order (AO) with the Indiana Department of Environmental Management (IDEM) to construct both a hydraulic cut-off barrier (known as a slurry wall) and a leachate collection system, in order to isolate the groundwater beneath the landfill from the surrounding groundwater.
 Thus, contaminated groundwater is prevented from leaving the site and the potential threat to the surrounding media has been eliminated.
 Additionally, the AO included a performance monitoring network, cover and grading requirements, operating procedures, closure and post-closure procedures and requirements, and the establishment of both closure and post-closure funds.
 The established well network monitors groundwater levels and quality both inside and outside the slurry wall.